Life’s Poetry

 The elements of the programme

 This programme is based on Francis Weller’s Five Gates of Grief.
 These gates are a way of exploring your internal and external landscape.
-They go beyond what you will know as grief and allow you to enter into territory you may never have explored before.

 Life’s Poetry uses the beautiful combination of teaching, sharing & coaching circles, and ritual.